frjo/hugo-theme-zen/README.md

 #### Menu and sidebar layouts

-The default menu will automatically have entries for the home page, each root page and each section, in that order.
+If a Hugo main menu is defined (.Sites.Menu.main) the menu template will use it to build a navigation menu.
+If not, the template will automatically add entries for the home page, each root page and each section, in that order.

 If the default sidebar is activated it will display each section with all its pages listed below.

 They are set up in `layouts/partials/menu.html`, `layouts/partials/mobilmenu.html` and `layouts/partials/sidebar.html`.
-The default works nicely for small sites but in many cases they will need to be customised.

 ### Styles and scripts